miikanissi/miikanissi.com/content/about.md

 New York City.
 I particularly enjoy learning new paradigms of programming languages and finding simple, efficient solutions.

-I work as a Software Engineer at [Tawasta](https://tawasta.fi/en/).
-My work revolves around building open source business solutions for Odoo, enterprise resource planning (ERP) software, using a technology stack of Python, Javascript, XML/SCSS.
+I work as a software engineer at [Tawasta](https://tawasta.fi/en/).
+My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), enterprise resource planning (ERP) software, using a technology stack of Python, JavaScript, XML, SCSS and Docker.

 When I'm not programming or working with computers, I enjoy lifting weights, reading and being in nature.

-## My website
+## My Website

 My website's publishing method has migrated from an [automated bash script](https://github.com/miikanissi/blogi), to Emacs Org-mode to a